 In 1997, Bill C-79, the most recent government legislation intended to reform the Indian Act, died on the Order Paper.
 It proposed modifications in a number of areas, but only for those bands choosing to be governed by its optional scheme.
-Bill C-61 contains no such optional mechanism and will apply to all bands.
+Bill C-7 contained no such optional mechanism and would have applied to all bands.